-We then discussed whether there is anything that the school can do to spread awareness on racism within our community.
+We then discussed whether there is anything that the school can do to spread awareness of racism within our community.
 All students interviewed said that they would be interested in having a module or a few classes dedicated to learning about different cultures from across the globe and on the topic of racial slurs and the history and meaning behind them.
-In the past, SGS has held diversity weeks and incorporated cultural appreciation, so going forward students feel that it is important that we continue to celebrate the variety of cultures within our school.
+At present T.Y.s have a module on slavery, run by Ms McManus which many of the students find to be a valuable class.
+In the past, SGS has held diversity weeks and encouraged cultural appreciation, so going forward students feel that it is important that we continue to celebrate the variety of cultures within our school.